Whether a complete newcomer to the sport of karting, or just exploring the site, welcome!

 Most racing within the state is sprint-style racing.
 This means that competitors compete on road course style tracks, with left and right turns.
 In addition, currently efforts are being made by dedicated individuals to bring oval-track style karting to the region.

-Within the state, there are 5 active performance karting facilities.
-These are located in Morrison, Grand Junction, Peyton, Dacono, and Centennial, Colorado, respectively.
+Within the state, there are 4 active performance karting facilities.
+These are located in Morrison, Grand Junction, Peyton, and Dacono, Colorado, respectively.
 To learn more about each karting track, consider looking at The Colorado Karter’s Track Directory page, which has an address, contact information, and a larger description for each facility.
 Most of these facilities are open nearly year-round, with open-lapping days available, as well as on-site instruction, parts availability, and services.

 For those looking to join CKT’s racers on the track in a competitive setting, the Colorado region has multiple kart racing series.
 At CKT, we always welcome inquiries and new racers!
 We encourage initial emails be sent to: [email protected], where our team will correspond with you to discuss your questions, and get you started as best we can.

 With a basic overview of the sport of karting and Colorado region accomplished, we know that you may be wondering how to learn even more!

 For many, visiting a karting-related facility is a great place to start.
 Whether a kart track or a shop, newcomers to the sport can learn a lot about the sport by seeing karting in real life.
 For more information on these facilities and tracks, consider consulting The Colorado Karter’s Track Directory, as well their Karting Businesses pages.

 If you haven’t yet, consider reading a publication specifically tailored to those new to the sport of karting.
 “Karting 101” provides those learning about kart racing for the first time a strong basic understanding of various aspects of the sport.